agawda/Tic-Tac-Toe/README.md

 :octocat: - done
 * Create a class which validates user input
 * Create a winning algorithm (diagonals) :octocat:
-* Empty board should display numbers, not dots (not important for now tho)
+* Empty board should display numbers, not dots (not important for now tho) :octocat:
 * Create a server
 * Create methods in Mark enum :octocat:
 * Game interface and class :octocat: